Learning Nonlinear Functions Using Regularized Greedy Forest: Experiments

-The competition is on-going, and private scores will not be disclosed until the competition ends.
+After two kaggle competitions with good results, we decided to enter the highest profile kaggle competition at the time -- Heritage Provider Network Health Prize (\url{www.heritagehealthprize.com/c/hhp}).
+This was a two-year-long competition with \$3,000,000 Grand Prize and three milestones, which attracted 1660 teams.
+We entered the competition right before the 3rd/final milestone, in which we achieved the 2nd place, and then we were asked by other milestone winners to merge with them.
+The competition has concluded, and our team won the 1st place (though the threshold for the \$3M was not achieved).

+The task was to predict the number of days people will spend in a hospital in the next year based on ``historical claims data''.
 We show the public Leaderboard performance of an RGF run and a GBDT run applied to the same features in the table below.
-Both runs were part of the second-prize submission.
+Both runs were part of the winning submission.
 We also show the 5-fold cross validation results of our testing using training data on the same features.
-RGF achieves lower error than GBDT in both.
+Again RGF achieves lower error than GBDT in both comparisons.